mayyyyyl/Pok-dex/README.md

 [Read me in French](https://github.com/mayyyyyl/Pokedex/blob/main/ReadMeFrench.md)

-This repositorie is a pokedex in Python and Django for your school.
+This repository is a pokedex in Python with the framework Django.
-This exercice was performed by a group of four student who will be presented below.
+This exercise was performed by a group of four students who will be presented below.

 - [Pok-dex](#pok-dex)
   - [Initialization](#initialization)